Janhvi-S103/Janhvi-S103/README.md

-- 👋 Hi, I’m @Janhvi-S103
+👋 Hi, I’m Janhvi
-- 👀 I’m interested in graphics and gaming.
-- 🌱 I’m currently learning Coding and playing around with blender aand unity.
+- 🚀 UI/UX Graphic Designer | Web Developer | Unity Game Developer
+- 🎓 Pursuing BTech in Computer Science at UPES
+- 💻 Specializing in HTML, CSS, JavaScript, Node.js
+- 🎮 Experienced in Unity game development
-[![An image of @janhvis103's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/janhvis103)](https://holopin.io/@janhvis103)
+- 🌐 Focused on UI/UX, Full Stack, and App Development [![An image of @janhvis103's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/janhvis103)](https://holopin.io/@janhvis103)